Call and Book Your Hotel Now!

 Address: Bryggegata 9, 0250 Oslo, Norway

-The GlasMagasinet is the oldest shopping place in Oslo, which dates back to the nineteenth century.
-It has several big-brand shops which sell things like glassware, crockery, gift items, fragrance, jewellery etc. The shopping complex also offers a fresh wedding concept where you will find all things related to your big day under one roof.
+GlasMagasinet is the oldest shopping place in Oslo, which dates back to the nineteenth century.
+It has several big-brand shops selling glassware, crockery, gift items, flowers, cosmetics, fragrances, jewellery etc. The shopping complex also has two cafés.

 Address: Stortorvet 9, 0155 Oslo, Norway

-One of the oldest interior design stores the Norway Designs offers Nordic as well as international design objects.
+One of the oldest interior design stores, Norway Designs offers Nordic and international design products.
 Here you will find things like ceramics, silver jewellery, paper products, glass articles, utensils, books, furniture, textiles and decorative products.
-They also organise special exhibitions regularly throughout the year.
+They also organise exhibitions throughout the year.